Will I have to report a gain if I am considering trading my old truck?

 MORE INCOME MEANS MORE VIGILANCE

 With income of $200,000 or less, you have about a 1% chance of being audited according to the IRS.
-Audits of taxpayers in this income group rose only slightly from 2008 to 2009.
+Audits of taxpayers in this income group rose only slightly the past three years.
 With income of more than $200,000 up to $1 million, your chance of an audit triples to about 3%.

 This means the higher your income, the more vigilant you must be about avoiding errors, omissions and questionable deductions.
 There also is more reason to hire a professional tax preparer.
 And there may be more reason to lower your taxable income by investing in tax-exempt bonds and other means.